GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/cost-optimization/README.md

 ## Storage benchmarking

-In the [storage-benchmarking][storage-benchmarking] guide, we demonstrate how you can fine tune the different storage options to achieve the best performance with an esitmated cost.
+In the [storage-benchmarking][storage-benchmarking] guide, we demonstrate how you can fine tune the different storage options to achieve the best performance with an estimated cost.
 This will help you asses you if a given storage type is a fit for you or not.

 ---
 [gpus]: https://cloud.google.com/compute/docs/gpus